Reading Time: est. 17 minutes

 But even with the right tools, the real obstacles are internal:

 - External pressure to stay the same.
 People around you have a stake in you remaining who they know.
-Self-discovery can feel threatening to relationships — and sometimes, it is.
-That’s real, not just your imagination.
+Self-discovery can feel threatening to relationships, and sometimes, it is.
+That feeling is real, not imagined.

 - Fear of what you’ll find.
-Many people avoid self-knowledge not because they don’t want to know themselves, but because they’re afraid the truth requires them to change.
-And they’re right — it often does.
+Many people avoid self-knowledge because they’re afraid the truth requires them to change.
+And they’re right.
+It often does.

 - No clear roadmap.
 This is a process without a set curriculum.
 That ambiguity is itself an obstacle for people used to having clear goals and defined paths.
 There’s no syllabus.
 No milestones that are obvious from the outside.